 But this recipe may just be the new favorite.
 Waffles make such a wonderful addition to this egg bake.

-I saw the idea for using waffles in a breakfast casserole over on Karen’s Kitchen Adventures and I was instantly intrigued.
+I saw the idea for using waffles in a breakfast casserole over on Karen’s Kitchen Stories and I was instantly intrigued.
 So I used her idea as inspiration and came up with this wining recipe.

 Her version has more of the sweetness baked in.
 I decided to let each person control the sweet/savory balance with maple syrup at the table.